jmatthiesen/netaivideoanalyzer/docs/blazordemo.md

 If your client Blazor App can't connect to the API Service app, you may need to check the following scenarius.

+### Ingress Configuration

+Reset the API Service Ingress configuration following these steps:

+- In Resource Group in Azure, access to the `apiservice` Container App.

+- In the `Settings` menu, access the Ingress option.

+- Disable Ingress and save the changes.

+- Enable Ingress.

+- Validate that the `Accepting Traffic from anywhere` is selected.

+- Save the changes.

+- Restart the Container App.

 ### CORS

 Enable CORS in the API Service following these steps: